A Bird With Multiple Names, Two

-What the…?
+What the hell?
 You may even find yourself sharing a shot or two with Uncle Bob.
-At the end of the day, why would anyone bring a godamned rot subject such as the state of the world today and ruin everybody else’s rare day of having their mind exactly off of it?
+At the end of the day, why would anyone bring a godamned rot subject such as the state of the economy and ruin everybody else’s rare day of having their mind exactly off of it?

 So, you still don’t know why on earth they’d call the bird a country, or the other way around.
 Or that in other language… Forget it.
 The way things are, you wouldn’t make through the creation of Turkey before slipping back into the folktale.